 3.3 Diagramm e de Venn / Venn Diagram

 Required Materials paper, pencil, eraser

 Instructions Draw two circles that intersect.
 This diagram will help you compare two things.
-See the example below: Use a Venn diagram to compare two animals and how they prepare for winter.
+Compare two things.
+See the example below: Compare the example below: Compare two animals and how they prepare for winter.
 Explain les similarités et les différences to a parent or older sibling en français .